pybliometrics-dev/pybliometrics/docs/configuration.rst

 The presence of this information will make use of the proxy.
 Be sure to remove or comment out the block when you don't want to use a proxy.

 In case you build `pybliometrics` using CI or on a server where prompts aren't possible, you can provide a single optional parameter to `create_config()`.
 The parameter must be a list of keys.
 When this parameter is used, there will be no prompts.
-Note that this only works to overwrite the existing config.ini.
+Note that this only works to overwrite the existing configuration file.

 Runtime